-Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says
+Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On how testing worked in China

 The model in China was, when it was time to be tested, you were taken to a fever clinic.
 You were screened in several ways: Your temperature was taken.
-You were given a quick flu test and a quick white-blood cell count to make sure you didn't have a flu or bacterial pneumonia.
+You were given a quick flu test and a quick white blood cell count to make sure you didn't have a flu or bacterial pneumonia.
 And then you'd be given a quick CT scan.
-They could run as many as 200 CT scans a day on some of these portable machines, so that they could check your lungs — because their tests had some time before the results came back, too.
+They could run as many as 200 CT scans a day on some of these portable machines so that they could check your lungs — because their tests had some time before the results came back too.
 And only after you cleared all those hurdles and you were definitely still a COVID case, then you got the test, because their tests were imperfect like ours are.
 And then you didn't go home to wait for the results of your test.
 You stayed there in the fever clinic, in the center.
-You were told to sit far apart from other people — six feet away from other people.
+You were told to sit far apart from other people — 6 feet away from other people.
 And people sat there sort of scared with their envelopes with their CT scan results in their hands, waiting to hear if they were yes or no.

 And then, if you were positive, you went straight into isolation — not back with your family but in one of these gymnasiums or armories, someplace like that, where you were in bed.
 There might be 100 people in a room.